Meet The Staff

 Michael R. Gagliardo

 Since his debut with the Eastern Symphony Orchestra in 1993, Mike Gagliardo has led performances by professional orchestras and bands including the Quad City Symphony Orchestra and the Alton Municipal Band, and youth orchestras including the Olathe Youth Symphony Orchestra.
-He is also a regular guest conductor at all-state festivals throughout the country, including appearances in Alabama, Colorado, New Jersey, and Tennessee.
+He is also a regular guest conductor at all-state and all-region festivals throughout the country, including appearances in Alabama, Colorado, Missouri, New Jersey, and Tennessee.
 Opera and musical theater performances include productions with the Jacksonville Opera Theatre and the Theatre of Gadsden.

 Throughout his career, Mike Gagliardo has demonstrated a continuing commitment to arts education.
 He is a frequent guest speaker and presenter at conferences for music educators and professionals, including the national conferences of the League of American Orchestras and the American String Teachers’ Association, and state conferences for music educators in Alabama and Colorado.
 He has also been a presenter at the Rock & Roll Hall of Fame and Museum’s Summer Teachers’ Institute, and continues to present educational outreach programs for the Knox Concert Series, the Osher Lifelong Learning Institute at the University of Alabama, and the Gadsden and Anniston Public Libraries.